lamkyk/agentkyle-secure-backend/README.md

 - Backend: Node.js + Express + Groq (Llama 3.1 8B)
 - Frontend: Pure HTML + vanilla JavaScript (no React, no frameworks, no node_modules)
 - Fully stateless — no sessions, no database, no Redis
-- ~350 lines of code total
+- ~3000+ lines of code total
-- Deploys in one click on Render (free tier)
+- Deploys in one click

 ### Why I built it
 As a fun project and for recruiters and engineering teams.